4. Lists and attributes#

 After two brain-teasing chapters, it is time to cool it down a little.
 In this more technical part, we will introduce lists, which serve as universal containers for R objects of any size and type.
-Moreover, we will also show that each R object can be equipped with a number of optional attributes, thanks to which we will not only be able to label elements in any vector but also introduce new complex data types such as matrices and data frames later.
+Moreover, we will also show that each R object can be equipped with a number of optional attributes.
+Thanks to them, we will be able to label elements in any vector, and, in Chapter 10, introduce new complex data types such as matrices and data frames.

-So far, we have been dealing with three types of atomic vectors:
+So far, we have been playing with three types of atomic vectors:

 To determine the type of an object programmatically, we can call the typeof function.